-Our Board of Directors are authorized to issue and designate shares of our preferred stock in additional series without stockholder approval.
+Our Board of Directors are authorized to issue and designate shares of our preferred stock in additional series without stockholder approval. approval under our charter documents and Delaware law.

 Our certificate of incorporation authorizes our Board of Directors, without the approval of our stockholders, to issue shares of our preferred stock, subject to limitations prescribed by applicable law, rules and regulations and the provisions of our amended and restated certificate of incorporation, as shares of preferred stock in series, to establish from time to time the number of shares to be included in each such series and to fix the designation, powers, preferences and rights of the shares of each such series and the qualifications, limitations or restrictions thereof.
 The powers, preferences and rights of these additional series of preferred stock may be senior to or on parity with our common stock, which may reduce its value.